Azure/azure-sdk-for-net/sdk/cognitivelanguage/Azure.AI.Language.Conversations.Authoring/samples/Sample11_ConversationsAuthoring_DeleteTrainedModelAsync.md

 Console.WriteLine($"Delete Trained Model Async Response Status: {response.Status}");
 ```

-To delete a trained model asynchronously, use the DeleteTrainedModelAsync method on the ConversationalAnalysisAuthoring client.
+To delete a trained model asynchronously, use the DeleteTrainedModelAsync method on the AnalyzeConversationAuthoring client.
 A successful response will typically return a 204 (No Content) status, indicating the deletion was completed successfully.